F1Tenth-UCF/Senior-Design-Software/README.md

 > Note: The remainder of these instructions assume that the PixHawk and VESC are configured such that the car can be driven and steered from a ground control station connected to the PixHawk such as [QGroundControl](https://docs.qgroundcontrol.com/master/en/).

-Install mavros by following the instructions [here](https://github.com/mavlink/mavros/blob/master/mavros/README.md).
+Install mavros by following the instructions [here](https://github.com/mavlink/mavros/blob/master/mavros/README.md). -->

+## Setting up the F1Tenth System

+Install the F1Tenth system by following the instructions [here](https://f1tenth.readthedocs.io/en/foxy_test/getting_started/firmware/drive_workspace.html#doc-drive-workspace).
+If you experience issues with the command `rosdep install --from-paths src -i -y`, try simply installing the dependencies with `sudo apt-get install ros-foxy-[package_name]` for each dependency for which the rosdep definition is not found.

 ## Setting up SLAM